On the average hitting times of weighted Cayley graphs: Introduction

 This paper is organized as follows.
-In Section~2, we give some definitions of weighted graphs.
-In Section~3, we give the exact formula for the HT's of random walk on the weighted Cayley graph $\Cay(\ZZ_{2n},\{\pm1\})$ in a special case, decomposing the coefficient matrix and expressing it as a product of the simplicial matrices after defining the matrix equations for the average hitting times.
-We also consider the inverse of each of these simple matrices and calculate them to give the exact formula.
-In Section~4, we give the exact formula for the HT's of random walk on the weighted Cayley graph $\Cay(\ZZ_N,\{+1,+2\})$ in a special case.
-Finally, in Section~5, we give the exact formula for the Kirchhoff index and weighted Kichhoff index of random walk on the weighted Cayley graphs.
+In Section~2, we present our main results concerning the exact formulas for the AHTs and discuss their implications.
+In Section~3, we provide fundamental definitions related to weighted graphs.
+In Section~4, we derive the exact formula for the AHTs of random walks on the weighted Cayley graph $\Cay(\ZZ_{2n},\{\pm1\})$ in a special case, by decomposing the coefficient matrix of the matrix equations for the AHTs into a product of simple matrices.
+We also compute the inverse of each of these simple matrices to derive the exact formula.
+In Section~5, we present the exact formula for the AHTs of random walks on the weighted Cayley graph $\Cay(\ZZ_N,\{+1,+2\})$ in a special case.
+Finally, in Section~6, we establish the exact formula for the Kirchhoff index of random walks on these weighted Cayley graphs.